 For families living in financial straits, maintaining the Electric Corporation payments can be a living nightmare.
 The most drastic measure the company has for collecting debt is cutting off electricity, and this harsh tool has become routine.
 It is used even for consumers who do not have the means to pay the bill and for clients, who, given their medical situations, need to be continuously connected to electricity.
 Even those consumers who, due to their financial and physical states, are eligible for a discount on electricity, are not protected from being disconnected.

-For example, take S, one of the petitioners.
-S is a single mother of five, one of whom was born with Down’s syndrome and has developmental disabilities.
-S needs to use a prepaid meter for electricity.
+For example, take "S," one of the petitioners.
+"S" is a single mother of five children, one of whom was born with Down’s syndrome and has developmental disabilities.
+"S" needs to use a prepaid meter for electricity.
 Each time she charges the meter, the Electric Corporation takes 20% of the amount paid in order to pay off a debt she owes, including interest.
-Therefore, if S puts 150 NIS on the meter, she has only 82 NIS worth of electricity to actually use.
-S needs to request help from non-profit organizations in order to fill her meter, and to ensure that her electricity will not be disconnected, securing electricity for the medical care that her disabled son needs.
+Therefore, if "S" puts 150 NIS on the meter, she has only 82 NIS worth of electricity to actually use.
+"S" needs to request help from non-profit organizations in order to fill her meter, and to ensure that her electricity will not be disconnected, securing electricity for the medical care that her disabled son needs.

-G, another petitioner, is an elderly man who suffers from diabetes and sleep apnea syndrome.
+"G," another petitioner, is an elderly man who suffers from diabetes and sleep apnea syndrome.
 To sleep, he needs an air compression machine.
 He also uses medication, such as insulin, that requires refrigeration.
-G is recognized as 100% disabled by the State, however, his electricity has been cut off a number of times in the past years.
+"G" is recognized as 100% disabled by the State, however, his electricity has been cut off a number of times in the past.
 He is assisted by donations and lives at times without electricity.
 The last time his electricity was disconnected, he needed to throw away his insulin and buy replacements, despite his financial hardship.

-The petitioners claim that electricity should be treated as every other resource and that when a consumer falls into debt, especially if that consumer is poor, the debt should be collected as all other debts are.
-They state that the Israeli Electric Corporation should be prohibited from using its power to turn off the switch as an aggressive means for payment collection.
+The petitioners claim that electricity should be treated as every other resource and that when a consumer falls into debt, especially if that consumer is poor, the debt should be collected as all other debts are collected.
+They petitioners state that the Israeli Electric Corporation should be prohibited from turning off the switch as an aggressive means for payment collection.

 The petition states: “Electricity is unique.
 It is a product that has public components and connection to electricity is recognized as a basic right.
-Therefore, the State is required to ensure that each consumer who cannot pay their debts will be subject to more moderate and proportional methods of debt collection which do not include the extreme sanction of disconnection.
-So long as the consumer does not have enough electricity to live with dignity, they should not be disconnected from electricity.”
+Therefore, the State is required to ensure that each consumer who cannot pay their debts will be subject to more moderate and proportional methods of debt collection that do not include the extreme sanction of disconnection.
+So long as the consumer does not have enough electricity to live with dignity, he or she should not be disconnected from electricity.”